Vision Clearance Implementation

-The Portland Bureau of Transportation (PBOT) is implementing vision clearance at approximately 350 uncontrolled intersections on Portland's highest crash streets.
-We expect to complete this work by the end of June 2022.
-Learn more about vision clearance below.
+The Portland Bureau of Transportation (PBOT) has completed the implementation of vision clearance at 350 uncontrolled intersections on Portland's highest crash streets.
+The work was completed at the end of summer 2022.
+More information about vision clearance can be found below.

 - $80,000 from PBOT's fiscal year 2021-22 Pedestrian Small Capital Project budget

 - $200,000 secured in June 2021 by Commissioner Hardesty

 PBOT typically applies vision clearance to streets only during paving and capital projects.
 Additional funding secured by Commissioner Hardesty allowed PBOT to accelerate these changes on High Crash Network streets.
 The vision clearance guidelines, completed in 2018 and described below, apply to all paving and capital projects implemented by PBOT.

 Vision Clearance Guidelines